hjagodzinski/C-Mock/README.md

 C Mock is not intended to promote a bad design.
 Its goal is to aid the developers test their code.

-Before use of C Mock following reading is recommended:
+Before use of C Mock the following reading is recommended:

 * [My code calls a static/global function.
 Can I mock it?][2]
 * [Defeat "Static Cling"][3]